browndeer/lolcode-spec/v1.450/lolcode-spec.md

 Before the code-block is executed, the `TIL <expression>` evaluates the expression (which must yield a TROOF): if it evaluates as
-FAIL, the code-block executes, if not, then loop execution stops, and continues after the matching IM OUTTA YR LOOP.
+FAIL, the code-block executes, if not, then loop execution stops, and continues after the matching NOW IM OUTTA YR LOOP.
 The `WILE <expression>` is the
 converse: if the expression is WIN, execution continues, otherwise the loop exits.